jimburton/scrabble/chapters/Chapter2.md

                    Right _ -> case firstMoveTouchesCentre w fm of Right _ -> case lettersAvailable w p b of Right -> Right ()
                                              Left e -> Left e
                                 Left e -> Left e
                Left e -> Left e
      Left e -> Left e
  ```

 The technical term for this kind of code is "filthy".
-Deeply nested
+Such deeply
-and indented code like this is hard to read, hard to maintain and hard
+nested and indented code as this is very hard to read, hard to
-to extend.
-Fortunately, what we can do in this situation is to use a
+maintain and hard to extend.
+Fortunately, what we can do here is to
-monad to encapsulate the checks for `Left` and `Right`.
-We make our
+use a monad to encapsulate the checks for `Left` and `Right`.
+We make
-`Either` type into a monad, where the monad instance says what to do
+our `Either` type into a monad, where the monad instance says what to
-when we encounter a `Left` value, and then when wen we use the monad
+do when we encounter a `Left` value, and then when wen we use the
-we just carry on as if everything is a `Right` value -- no more case
+monad we just carry on as if everything is a `Right` value -- no more
-statements.
+case statements.

 We create a new type for arbitrary "evaluations" in the game, called
 `Evaluator`.